 YouTube Keyword Research Made Easier With Search (understandings of deep things)

-YouTube launches a brand new (typical and expected) design to simplify the keyword studies process so that you can create more excellent content around topics people are searching for.
-Search (understandings of deep things) is an experimental (trait) that is now being tested inside YouTube Studio.
+YouTube launched a brand new (typical and expected) design to simplify the keyword studies process so that you can create more excellent content around topics people are searching for.
+Search (understanding of deep things) is an experimental (trait) that is now being tested inside YouTube Studio.
 You use Search (insights of deep things) to receive information on:

 What the overall YouTube audience is trying to find